Saturday, September 20, 2025

 In field tests among college students over the same 7-year period, it was found that the students with the PERM were more popular among their peers.
 The group with the PERMS also saw, on average, a 27% higher pay packet than the group without the PERMs.

 Researchers project that regular use of a PERM by at least 50% of leaders in the world will result in the elimination of global conflict by 2050.
-Work is underway on other device the GERD – which will introduce feelings of satiety when confronted with overwhelming greed and the desire to accumulate wealth beyond
+Work is underway on another device the GERD – which will introduce feelings of satiety when confronted with overwhelming Greed and the Desire to accumulate wealth beyond what one needs to support themselves and one future generation in luxury.

 Women Wearing White